RTEMS/gnu-mirror-gcc/gcc/doc/gccint/guidelines-for-diagnostics.rst

 Spelling and Terminology
 ^^^^^^^^^^^^^^^^^^^^^^^^

-See the `terminology and markup <https://gcc.gnu.org/codingconventions.html#Spelling Spelling>`_ section of the GCC coding conventions.
+See the `Spelling, terminology and markup <https://gcc.gnu.org/codingconventions.html#Spelling>`_ section of the GCC coding conventions.

 .. index:: fix-it hints, diagnostics guidelines, fix-it hints